afoley587/grpc-with-python/README.md

 through the messages it has seen before and to puts them on the stream.
 Note that this methoud returns an `AsyncIterable`, so the client will do an `async for ...` over the response from this method.

-`SendAndReceiveMessage` accepts a request of `AsyncIterable[chat_pb2.MessageRequest]`.
-So our client would call this method with multiple messages.
-The server would then go through the messages asyncronously and acknowledge it with a response of type `MessageReply`.
-This, again, returns an `AsyncIterable`.

 Finally, we need a way to run the server!
 Let's define a `serve` method: